connorcapitolo/crypto_forecasting/README.md

 # Crypto Forecasting App
 Authors: Connor Capitolo, David Assaraf, Tale Lokvenec, Jiahui Tang

-For a view of the GitHub repo used for development, [see here](https://github.com/AC215/cypbros-app)
-- this provides a full commit history as well as the work of each team member
+For a view of the GitHub repo used for development, [see here](https://github.com/AC215/cypbros-app).
+This provides a full commit history as well as the work of each team member.

 ## Problem Definition